History of Sega in Czechia

 In 1990, Sega established its first office in the country.
 It is not known what the representative office was called, where it was located, how many years it existed or when it ended.
 It is known for sure that it did exist.
 It is also known, that Master System consoles were distributed further and was distributed at several retailers, such as IBEA, which imported and distributed to retailers and wholesalers in Slovakia, and at the Enisof company located in the Czech Republic.
 On January 1, 1993, Czechoslovakia split into two countries.

 Datart, ITO CS and Popron Distribuce

-Popron did not want to wait for the European premiere of Sega Saturn, so in the first half of 1995 he started importing Japanese versions of the console, which cost 25,000 CZK..
+Popron did not want to wait for the European premiere of Sega Saturn, so from March/April 1995, they started importing Japanese versions of the console, which cost 25,000 CZK..
 At that time, the Mega Drive 32X and Sega Multi Mega officially appeared in the Czech Republic.

 In addition to the official consoles, there were also famiclones on the market such as Terminator 2 modeled on Sega Mega Drive, Bel Game, Pegasus IQ-502, Video Game-GT3300, Micro Genius (via Atelier) and many more.

 Mega Drive clones have also appeared along with bootleg games.
 The price of a clone with 2 turbo joysticks was around 3990 Kc in 1994.